 The Harvard Chan School operates its own Instructional Computing Facility (ICF) dedicated to serving the dissertation, course work, and academic computing needs of students and faculty.
-It is located on the lower level of the Kresge Building in rooms LL-6, LL-15, LL-19, and rooms 209, 210, and 213.
+It is located on the lower level of the Kresge Building in rooms LL-6, LL-15 and LL-19.
 The Administrative Office may be reached by calling 617-432-4357.
 The User Assistance line may be reached by dialing 617-432-3165.

 ICF provides free academic computing and data processing resources in a distributed computing environment.
 Resources include 150 Dell PC’s running on a Novell Network and a wide array of software including Microsoft Office, PC-SAS, STATA, Smltree, Loglin, S-Plus, ARCView, Endnote and anit-virus software.
 Laser printing is available at a modest fee for service basis after an initial free quota is depleted.
 A fax machine and a scanner are also available in the ICF.

 All of the Harvard Chan School buildings are wired for high speed data networking and wireless access, and connections can be made to the university’s data network, as well as to the INTERNET and the Web.
 The School utilizes Harvard branded Gmail accounts for students for e-mail and calendaring, and the system is provided at no cost.
 Students can access their e-mail through PC’s in the microlab, or kiosk stations located around the school.
 E-mail can also be accessed from home or anywhere on the internet using just a web browser on any PC or Mac.